djeada/Linux-Notes/notes/processes.md

 ## Challenges

+1. How to find the status of a process?
-1. What is the difference between `ps -e` and `ps -eu` commands?
+2. What is the difference between `ps -e` and `ps -eu` commands?
-2. Launch the *sleep* command three times in the background.
+3. Launch the *sleep* command three times in the background.
 Then bring it to the foreground and terminate it.